-Trust Deed.
-Cultural Land Development Decision has the meaning given in the Noongar Boodja Trust Deed.
-Decision to Proceed he meaning given in the Noongar Boodja : Deed.
-Development Land he meaning given in the Noongar Boodja Deed.
-Director/s mear ns a person or people who hold office as a Direc rule 8 ctor of the Corporation in accordance with 3.
-Directors' Minute Book minu rule 2 ns the books and records in which the tes of all Directors' meetings are kept under 17.2 and copies of any Circulating plution.
-Directors' Resolution ns a Resolution made by Directors in a ner consistent with these rules.
-Dispute mear ns a dispute referred to in rule 21.
-Dispute Notice mear ns the notice referred to in rule 21.3.
+Directors' Minute Book means the books and records in which the minutes of all Directors' meetings are kept under rule 17.2 and copies of any Circulating Resolution.
+Directors' Resolution means a Resolution made by Directors in a manner consistent with these rules.
+Dispute means a dispute referred to in rule 21.
+Dispute Notice means the notice referred to in rule 21.3.
 Dispute Resolution Process means the process set out in rule 21.
-Election Manual for th electi Book hs the manual which provides the process the appointment of Member Directors by tion as set out in by rule 8.13(a) of this Rule and as established by the Directors from to time.
-Eligible Expert Directors has the meaning given in rule 8.2.1(d)(ii); Eligible Member Directors has t he meaning given in rule 8.2.1(d)(ii); Eligible Noongar Entity means the entities recognised as the "Eligible Noongar Entities" in accordance with the Noongar Boodja Trust Deed.
-Expert Director means a Director of the Corporation having recognised qualifications and demonstrated experience that is appropriate and relevant to the matter for which the expert is required and who is appointed as a Director in accordance with rule 8.5.2.
-Family Member in rel ation to a person means: (a) a child of the person (adopted or biological); or (b) a parent of the person (adopted or biological); or
+Election Policy means the policy which provides the process for the appointment of Member Directors by election as set out in by rule 8.12(a) of this Rule Book.
+Eligible Expert Directors has the meaning in rule 8.2.1(d)(ii).
+Eligible Member Directors has the meaning in rule 8.2.1(d)(ii).
+Eligible Noongar Entity means the entities recognised as the "Eligible Noongar Entities" in accordance with the Noongar Boodja Trust Deed.
+Expert Director means a Director of the Corporation having recognised qualifications and demonstrated experience that is appropriate and relevant to the matter for which the expert is required and who is appointed as a Director in accordance with rule 8.4.2.
+Family Member in relation to a person means: (a) a child of the person (adopted or biological); or (b) a parent of the person (adopted or biological); or (c) a brother or sister of the person (adopted or biological); or (d) the spouse or de facto partner of the person.
+Financial Year refers to each 12 month period from 1 July to 30 June.
+General Meeting refers to a general meeting of the Members of the Corporation called and held in accordance with rule 7 and includes any Special General Meeting and Annual General Meeting.
+General Meeting Chair means the person elected to chair a General Meeting under rule 7.8.